You are here: Urology Textbook > Bladder > Stress urinary incontinence in women > symptoms and diagnostic work-up

 Cystoscopy is indicated for the differential diagnosis of incontinence, frequency or dysuria.
 Specific signs of stress urinary incontinence do not exist.

-Defecography or MRI imaging of the pelvic floor:
+Defecography or Dynamic MRI imaging of the pelvic floor:

 Defecography or MRI imaging of the pelvic floor may reliable image cystocele, rectocele, enterocele or prolapse under stress.
 The pubo-coccygeal line is often specified as a reference point.